scolapicchioni/razorhybrid/Labs/LabFiles/Mod09/readme.md

 We successfully integrated the Blazor Client into the `Photo/Details` Razor Page.
 Now it's time to build the actual Blazor Component.
 We want the component to be agnostic of technologies and implementation, so we'll follow the same pattern of service and repository as we did for the server.
 Because the entities and validators will be shared between client side and server side, we will move them to a new project.
 Since the component will be prerendered, we will have to implement services and repositories both on the client and on the server.
 On the client, our repository will talk to the webapi using an `HttpClient`, while on the server the repository willl talk to the Api Controller by invoking it directly (no need for an Http call, since we're already in process on the server).
-For now, since we don't have a webapi yet, we'lll just use a fake `List<Comment>` to simulate the repository.
+For now, since we don't have a webapi yet, we'll just use a fake `List<Comment>` to simulate the repository.

 ### PhotoSharingApplication.Shared
 Let's start by creating a shared project where we can move models and validators